Voltron Force: Development and marketing

 On March 11, 2010, at the Nickelodeon Upfront Presentation, a new Voltron series entitled Voltron Panthera Force was announced and set for premiere in the fall on Nicktoons with an announced premise that "The series follows the exploits of a group of five young cadets brought together under trying circumstances to form a newly appointed Voltron Lion Squad dubbed the "Panthera Force".
 Voltron Panthera Force is a World Wide Events production in conjunction with Kick Start Production."
 On April 4, 2010, it was announced that the show's title had been changed from Voltron Panthera Force to Voltron Force.
 On June 7, 2010, Variety announced WEP Productions, Classic Media and Kickstart Entertainment's plans to air a 26 episode season of Voltron Force in 2011 to coincide with the 25th anniversary of the original series as well as Mattel's plans to release a toyline to tie-in with the 25th anniversary of the original series and the launch of the new series.
 In March 2011, it was announced that Emmy-nominated composer Hal Beckett and Gemini-nominated composer Steffan Andrews, would score the show.

 The Voltron Force logo and storyboards have been revealed on the official Facebook profile for the show, which is run by World Events Productions.
 WEP and video game publisher THQ has announced a partnership to produce video games based on the classic Voltron series and Voltron Force in 2011 and 2012 respectively; However, only the game based on the classic series was released on Xbox Live Arcade and PlayStation Network in November 2011.
 Following the closure of THQ and its subsidiaries, the future and rights of the Voltron video games remain in question.

 Cancellation

 At the end of "Black", Daniel still has Haggarium in him and was shown briefly attacking the other members of the Voltron force in the black lion.
-There was supposed to be a second season which was briefly in the works, but due to complications with budget funding for the second season, it was never made and the show was canceled, ending it on a cliffhanger.
+There was supposed to be a second season which was briefly in the works, but due to complications with budget funding for the second season, it was never made and the show was cancelled, ending it on an unresolved cliffhanger.